-WHEREAS, COMERICA BANK - DETROIT, as Trustee under the Will of Walter J. Pasinski, Deceased, is the owner of land "Parcel A") described as follows:
+WHEREAS, COMERICA BANK - DETROIT, as Trustee under the Will of Walter J. Pasinski, Deceased, is the owner of land which is adjacent to land owned by Eugene Pasinski and maxine E. Pasinski, his wife.

-Northeast 1/4 of the Northeast fractional 1/4 of Section 5; Town 2 North, Range 5 East, Michigan, excepting that parcel beginning at the Northwest corner of said Northeast 1/4 of the Northeast fractional 1/4 of said Section 5; thence East 200 feet; thence South 500 feet; thence West 200 feet; thence North 500 feet to the point of beginning.
+Northeast 1/4 of the Northeast fractional 1/4 of Section 5; Town 2 North, Range 5 East, Michigan, excepting that parcel beginning at the Northwest corner of Said Northeast 1/4 of the Northeast fractional 1/4 of said Section 5; thence East 200 feat; thence South 500 feet; thence West 200 feet; thence North 500 feet to the point of beginning.